jeannesorin/Skwad/README.md

 # Skwad
 *Before anything else make sure have have installed git on your local device, set-up a git hub account, and requested and accepted editting permission from Jennifer.*

-The README is meant to be a living document that (i) describes the file structure, (ii) best practices on how to contribute to and use this repository, and (iii) general tips and tricks on getting the most out of this ecosystem.
+The README is meant to be a living document that (i) describes the file structure, (ii) sets out the best practices on how to contribute to and use this repository, and (iii) provides general tips and tricks on getting the most out of this ecosystem.

 **README Contents:**
 * [ Best Practice ](#best-practice)